Baji Cypress (King Cypress)

 Sacred Bön place

 According to legends the King Cypress is linked to a legendary person – Tonpa Shenrab Miwoche.
 This man lived long ago, before Gautama Buddha (e.g. before the 5th century BC) and founded Bön religion.
-This religion is practiced up to this day and is seen as relict, more ancient Tibetan tradition, echo of unexplored past of this unusual country.
+This religion is practiced up to this day and is seen as a relict, more ancient Tibetan tradition, an echo of unexplored past of this unusual country.

 King Cypress was the "life tree" of Miwoche, this tree has similar age to the ancient Bön religion, which predates Buddhism, Christianity, Islam.

 Thanks to the legendary status King Cypress and trees around it have been preserved up to this day.
 Area of the grove is approximately 8 ha, but the Baji Giant Cypress Nature Reserve protects larger area – more than 6,000 ha, with several more (less impressive) groves of cypresses.

-Many ancient cypresses have similar size to Baji Cypress, but Baji cypress is somewhat larger.
+Many ancient cypresses have a similar size to Baji Cypress, but Baji cypress is somewhat larger.
 Crown projection of this tree is 668 m², estimated age – some 2,600 years.